aws-observability/aws-otel-test-framework/docs/testing-framework-design.md

 ### 3. Integration with Github Workflow.

-This section elaborates the general process of workflows in AWS Otel Collector and how testing framework integrate with it.
+This section elaborates the general process of workflows in ADOT Collector and how testing framework integrate with it.

 #### 3.1 PR Build (https://github.com/aws-observability/aws-otel-collector/blob/main/.github/workflows/PR-build.yml)